9 minute read

 55+ Communities in the Inland Empire

-Many of the 26 active adult communities in the Inland Empire are located near Menifee, Hemet, Murrieta, Apple Valley, and Beaumont.
-Whether active adults are looking for affordable communities or communities without golf courses, the area includes something that appeals to nearly every homebuyer.
-Check out some of the 55+ communities with homes for sale in the Inland Empire to explore the amenities and lifestyles found here.
+Many of the active adult communities in the Inland Empire are located near Menifee, Hemet, Murrieta, Apple Valley, and Beaumont.
+Whether active adults are looking for affordable communities or communities without golf courses, the area has plenty of options.

-With 4,726 single-family and attached homes, Sun City is the largest active adult community in the Inland Empire, which makes it feel like a small town with world-class amenities.
-The three gathering spaces, Civic Hall, North Town Hall, and Webb Hall, host all of the activities in the community and include a woodworking shop, lapidary studio, ceramics studio, card room, billiards room, and a fitness center.
+With 4,762 single-family and attached homes, Sun City is the largest active adult community in the Inland Empire.
+The three gathering spaces—Civic Hall, North Town Hall, and Webb Hall—host activities and house a woodworking shop, a lapidary studio, a ceramics studio, a card room, a billiards room, and a fitness center.

-Residents of this 55+ community also enjoy outdoor amenities that include two swimming pools, an outdoor amphitheater, a patio with a barbecue, horseshoe pits, lawn bowling, bocce ball, and tennis courts.
+Residents of this 55+ community also enjoy outdoor amenities.
+There are two swimming pools, an outdoor amphitheater, a patio with a barbecue, horseshoe pits, and lawn bowling as well as bocce ball and tennis courts.

 Two private 18-hole golf courses and three large clubhouses make Sun Lakes Country Club feel like a resort for residents.
-This community of 3,300 homes features amenities like fitness centers, libraries, card rooms, and arts and crafts studio, as well as two on-site restaurants.
+This community features fitness centers, libraries, card rooms, an arts and crafts studio as well as two onsite restaurants.
 The Sun Lakes Restaurant serves casual and fine dining next to a lounge with live music and entertainment.
 The Sandwedge Grill offers sandwiches and burgers on an outdoor patio.

 The 55+ golf community The Colony consists of 1,501 homes in the heart of the Inland Empire.
-The on-site Colony Country Club, also known as California Oaks Golf Course, gives the community a luxurious club feel, but even residents who don’t play golf can enjoy the amenities here.
-The clubhouse boasts a fitness center, hobby and craft studios, grand ballroom, billiards room, theater, library, and even a beauty salon.
+The onsite Colony Country Club gives the community a luxurious feel, but even residents who don’t play golf can enjoy the amenities here.
+The clubhouse boasts a fitness center, hobby and craft studios, a grand ballroom, a billiards room, a theater, a library, and even a beauty salon.

-Outdoor amenities that make the most of the area’s Mediterranean climate include a pool, several miles of walking and biking trails, and courts for tennis, bocce, and shuffleboard.
-As an added bonus, an on-site activities director and travel coordinator both schedule events and trips to explore the surrounding area.
+Additionally, the outdoor amenities include a pool, several miles of walking and biking trails, and sports courts.
+As a bonus, an onsite activities director and travel coordinator both schedule events and trips to explore the surrounding area.

 Four Seasons at Hemet includes 1,106 single-family homes on the southern edge of the Inland Empire.
-This ideal location means that everything from mountains, lakes, deserts, and beaches are accessible within an hour.
-However, with a variety of world-class amenities, residents won’t need to leave the community to have fun and socialize with friends.
+This ideal location means that everything—from mountains, lakes, deserts, and beaches—is accessible within an hour.
+However, with a variety of world-class amenities, residents won’t need to leave the community to have fun.

-The 14,859 square-foot clubhouse, The Lodge, includes a ballroom, billiards room, fitness center, movie theater, computer room, card room, library, arts and crafts room, barbecue area, salon, and a bistro.
-Outside, residents can find a resort-style pool and spa and courts for tennis, pickleball, and bocce.
-The Hemet Golf Club provides fairway views from many homes as well as a challenging game for beginners and weekend novices alike.
+The 14,859-square-foot clubhouse includes a ballroom, a billiards room, a fitness center, a movie theater, a computer room, a card room, a library, an arts and crafts room, a barbecue area, a salon, and a bistro.
+Outside, residents can also find a resort-style pool and courts for tennis, pickleball, and bocce.
+The Hemet Golf Club provides fairway views from many homes and a challenging game for beginners and weekend novices alike.